kolharsam/Machine-Learning-Resource-Box/README.md

 ## Where do I start?

 A Great place to start: Google's Machine Learning Crash Course [Link](https://developers.google.com/machine-learning/crash-course/)

-OR

 ### Any of these:
   * [Link1](url)